 Stepping Stones through Grief A bereavement group for children and adolescents ages 5-18.
 The groups will help explore and understand better topics such as the meaning of death, the feelings generated around loss and how to celebrate and honor the loved ones we have lost.
 Parents are encouraged to stay for an informal support group.… More VNA of Manchester & Southern NH, Inc.

 The Compassionate Friends provides highly personal comfort, hope, and support to every family experiencing the death of a son or a daughter, a brother or a sister, or a grandchild, and helps others better assist the grieving family.
-Monthly Meetings: Manchester & Nashua Manchester Meetings – Gathers the 1st Thursday of each month The Manning… More Compassionate Friends
+Manchester Chapter – (603) 391-5387 – Meeting Info: 1st Thursday of each month 6:30 pm ** Chapter… More Compassionate Friends